gvoze32/c9cli/README.md

 MEMORY= is used to specify how much limit ram will be used, limit ram is maximum load.
 If limit reached, container will be restart, and terminate all session.

-**This project is fork of [C9IDE-User-Maker](https://github.com/nicolasjulian/C9IDE-User-Maker) and [C9-Docker-Compose](https://github.com/nicolasjulian/C9-Docker-Compose) with much more improvement and function.**
+**This project is fork of [C9IDE-User-Maker](https://github.com/nicolasjulian/C9IDE-User-Maker) and [C9-Docker-Compose](https://github.com/nicolasjulian/C9-Docker-Compose) with lots of improvement and function.**